true-perfect-code

 Parameter Type Default Description

-Value double - Gets or sets the current value of the progress bar.
-This should be a number between 0 and Max.
+Value double - Current value of the progress bar.
+Relative to Max.

-Max double 100.0 Gets or sets the maximum value of the progress bar.
-The Value parameter is relative to this maximum.
+Max double 100.0 Maximum value of the progress bar.

 An unhandled error has occurred.
 Reload 🗙